-The business experience and skills of my colleagues on the Trustee Board makes a very positive contribution to our decision making on the many varied and complex issues the Trustees have to contend with.
+The business experience and skills of my colleagues on the Trustee Board makes a very positive contribution to decision making on the many varied and complex issues we have to deal with.
 I remain grateful for the support and input of my fellow Trustees, who have done much to contribute to the success of the ITB Pension Funds over the years.

-Two of my Trustee colleagues have left during the scheme year.
-These are; Sarah Parkin, the joint member nominated Trustee for SECTT, CAPITB Ltd and OPITO Ltd and Jas Sall the member nominated Trustee for SEMTA.
-I would like to formally thank them for their service and contribution over the years that they acted as Trustees and wish them well for the future.
+Four of my Trustee colleagues have left during the scheme year.
+These are Tony Pringle, Employer's Trustee for Cogent, Andrew McLachrie, SEMTA Members' Trustee, Nigel Titchen, Employer's Trustee for Lantra and Darren Thow, Employer's Trustee for OPITO Ltd. I would like to formally thank them for their service and contribution over the years that they acted as Trustees and wish them well for the future.